 The European Alternative Investment Fund Managers Directive (Directive) came into force in the EU and for adhering Member States of the EEA from 22 July 2013 and, subject to limited exceptions, will apply to alternative investment fund managers (AIFMs) of Cayman private equity funds.
 A number of factors need to be taken into account to determine who is the AIFM, including the performance of portfolio and risk management, and the delegation (if any) of those functions.
 However, in general the AIFM will be the GP or delegate investment adviser of the GP.
 The obligations imposed by the Directive vary depending on the location of the AIFM, but it should be noted that it applies equally to non-EEA-based AIFMs marketing Cayman Islands private equity funds to investors in the EEA and to EEA-based AIFMs who perform risk management or portfolio management functions for Cayman Islands funds even if they are not marketing.
 One requirement of the Directive with respect to marketing Cayman alternative investment funds into the EEA is for relevant cooperation agreements to be entered into between CIMA and the EU Member State in which the fund will be marketed.
 CIMA has now signed cooperation agreements with the majority of EU Member States.
 In addition to cooperation agreements, AIFMs will also have to comply with reporting, disclosure and asset stripping and EU private equity rules.22

 While a detailed analysis of the Directive is beyond the scope of this chapter, marketing activities may be exempted temporarily under transitional rules, or permanently if reverse solicitation rules apply, the fund has a single investor only or if the AIFM manages closed-ended unleveraged assets of less than €500 million.
 AIFMs will need to carefully consider the application of the Directive to such funds before any marketing or management activities are undertaken in the EEA.
 At the time of writing, the European Securities and Markets Authority (ESMA) is assessing whether it should recommend extending the Directive’s marketing passport to Cayman Islands private equity funds.
 Currently, only EEA-domiciled funds have access to this marketing passport, while Cayman Islands funds are marketed pursuant to the relevant EEA Member State’s private placement regime.
 The private placement regimes allow Cayman Islands funds to be marketed in the vast majority of EEA Member States; however, the passport (if granted) would further enhance distribution options.
 In December 2016 Cayman published regulations intended to make key financial laws consistent with the Directive for the purposes of marketing Cayman funds to European investors.
-The new regulations are expected to come into effect during the course of 2017.
-ESMA has indicated it will complete its assessment of Cayman following implementation of these measures.
+The new regulations are, however, not yet in force.

 It is fair to say that in the first decade of this century we have witnessed a rise in the formation of successor leveraged buyout funds with investment periods becoming shorter as sponsors successfully deployed capital in acquisitions.
 Since the worldwide financial credit crisis, investment periods are moving back to a more traditional cycle of four to five years.
 In addition, managers have been seeking to use follow-on investment and recycling provisions to their fullest extent with a view to timing the market on the launch of their next fund.
 Fundraising (both in terms of fund size and speed to market) has moved back towards historical trends equivalent to 2000 to 2003, but nevertheless managers successfully launch funds, and the Cayman Islands continues to be the favoured jurisdiction for fund managers.

-The ELP continues to be the favoured vehicle for private equity funds, and 2015 witnessed a record year for the jurisdiction with respect to the number of partnerships formed (3,370 in total).
-2016 continued at this pace, falling just shy of this record at 3,277 new formations for the year.
-This exceeds the numbers formed in any other year, including the banner years of 2007, 2008 and 2014 respectively, and augurs well for the future resurgence of private equity fund formation in the Cayman Islands.
+The ELP continues to be the favoured vehicle for private equity funds, and 2017 witnessed a record year for the jurisdiction with respect to the number of partnerships formed (3,872 in total representing a 15 per cent increase).
+This exceeds the numbers formed in any other year, including the banner years of 2007, 2008 and 2015 respectively, and augurs well for the future resurgence of private equity fund formation in the Cayman Islands.
 There is strong interest from the US and Europe – traditionally significant markets for Cayman – but also increasing interest from Latin America (especially Brazil) and Asia (notably China, Korea and Japan).

 Notwithstanding the introduction of regulation of private equity managers in the US and the EU, the Cayman Islands regulatory regime is not expected to change materially, meaning that the tried and tested, flexible and cost-efficient environment for private equity structures in Cayman will continue.
 That said, the Cayman Islands has responded to the increased regulation of the private equity industry across the world.
-There has been, and will continue to be, consequential changes resulting from the US FATCA and the equivalent UK FATCA with increased reporting requirements being imposed on the Cayman Islands funds with respect to the US FATCA.
-Following the signing of the inter-governmental agreement (IGA), the Cayman Islands is now dealing with the onward reporting requirements under the US FATCA.
-We expect many sponsors will outsource to administrators the reporting requirements imposed on them by the increased regulation, and rely on the administrators to ensure full due diligence is conducted with respect to the investors of their funds.
-Likewise, the UK IGA, signed by the Cayman Islands and the UK on 5 November 2013, compels Cayman Islands foreign institutions, inter alia, to report information annually to the Cayman Islands Tax Information Authority on financial accounts that are held by UK persons.
-Finally, steps to establish the legislative and operational framework to implement the CRS are well under way and we expect the reporting requirements under UK FATCA to be collapsed into CRS in due course as the UK is also a CRS signatory.23
+There has been, and will continue to be, consequential changes resulting from the US and UK FATCA and the AEOI regimes with increased reporting requirements being imposed on the Cayman Islands funds.
+We expect many sponsors will outsource to administrators the reporting and compliance requirements imposed on them by the increased regulation, and rely on the administrators to ensure full due diligence is conducted with respect to the investors of their funds.

 1 Nicholas Butcher and Iain McMurdo are partners at Maples and Calder.